nwmsocal702/nweather/README.md

 Also Required is the station ID List (nsd_cccc.txt) and the statelist file (statelist.txt).
 Both are readily available at https://github.com/nwmsocal702/nweather.

 ##INSTALL

+#### Via Wget
-`sudo bash -c "$(wget https://raw.githubusercontent.com/nwmsocal702/nweather/master/install.sh -O -)"`
+`bash -c "$(wget https://raw.githubusercontent.com/nwmsocal702/nweather/master/install.sh -O -)"`

+#### Via Curl
+`bash -c "$(curl -fsSL https://raw.githubusercontent.com/nwmsocal702/nweather/master/install.sh)"`

 INSTALLATION: To Download go to https://github.com/nwmsocal702/nweather.
 Default installation using the install script downloades and installs nweather to /usr/local/bin and the data files to /var/lib.
 But nweather will also work if nweather.sh and nsd_cccc.txt and statelist.txt are in the same directory.
-I also recommend changing the default station ID which is set in the def variable on line 11 in the nweather script and replace the four letter stationid KSBD with the station ID of the station closest to you.
+I also recommend changing the default station ID which is set in the def variable on line 12 in the nweather script and replace the four letter stationid KSBD with the station ID of the station closest to you.
 You can find your stationID by searching the stationlist ID file nsd_cccc.txt.
 For best practice and ease of use, if not installing nweather inside your PATH I set an alias in my .bashrc for nweather like this: alias weather='bash ~/nweather.sh'